maelchiotti/LocalMaterialNotes/README.md

 ## Supported languages

 All the supported languages are listed here alphabetically.
 You can see more details on the [Crowdin project](https://crowdin.com/project/localmaterialnotes).
 To improve a language or add support for a new one, please see [CONTRIBUTING.md](CONTRIBUTING.md#localization).

 - Chinese Simplified
+- Czech
 - English
 - French
 - German